96boards/documentation/ConsumerEdition/DragonBoard-410c/Downloads/Android.md

 # Android

 **Android** is a tablet/mobile platform environment.
 This environment is primarily used to test applications/software developed remotely on a host computer using an assortment of IDE’s(integrated development environments) and SDK’s(software development kits).
-The Android image used for the DragonBoard 410c is rich in features and optimized for functionality.
+This DragonBoard 410c Android image is rich in features and optimized for functionality.

 ***